KarpAAA/Final_Project_Facultative/README.md

 # Final_Project_Facultative
 Elective	There is a list of courses divided into topics.
-One teacher is assigned to each course.
+One teacher is assigned to each courseDTO.
 It is necessary to implement the following functionality:
-- sort courses by name (az, za), duration, number of students enrolled in the course;
+- sort courses by name (az, za), duration, number of students enrolled in the courseDTO;
 - a selection of courses related to a specific topic;
 - a selection of the teacher courses.

 The student enrolls in one or more courses, registration data is stored.
-At the end of the course the teacher gives the student a grade, which is stored in the journal.
+At the end of the courseDTO the teacher gives the student a grade, which is stored in the journal.
-Each user has a personal account, which displays brief information about the user, as well as for the student:
+Each userDTO has a personal account, which displays brief information about the userDTO, as well as for the student:
 - a list of courses for which the student has registered but which have not yet begun;
 - a list of courses for which the student has registered and which are in progress;